hermesfeet/summarize_text/README.md

 Three different ways to summarize a single article of text, like a news article.

 ## What It Does
-Goal:  Tests two off the shelf tools to summarize text (TextTeaser and Gensim) versus my home-grown NLTK-based summarizer.
+**Goal**:  Tests two off the shelf tools to summarize text (TextTeaser and Gensim) versus my home-grown NLTK-based summarizer.
-Results:  Gensim and the home-made NLTK generator do best - TextTeaser not so much as it messes up the sentence ordering.
+**Results**:  Gensim and the home-made NLTK generator do best - TextTeaser not so much as it messes up the sentence ordering.

 ## Examples
 [Source article to summarize, from CNN on plane crashes](https://www.cnn.com/2019/03/17/africa/ethiopian-lion-air-crash-data-similarities-intl/index.html)